Jendnice/Git_a_Job/notes.md

   -Add small images to other pages through their individual erb files (see opening_page for reference)

-  -Fix update error for any time a user is checked as logged in and not (company_interests, company_interests/id, company_interests/new).
-Currently goes to failure.erb file.
-Is that ok?
-Maybe work in error gem listed in project page.

   -Update design (see above for notes)
       -Update language and wording as part of updating design.
 (Opening description, labels for login, signup, etc.) Make it personal.:)
       -Maybe update logout so it says goodbye instead of the repeat for login?